Envelope Accordion Album

 Written and Created by PaperCraftCentral Susan

 An Accordion Album is fun to make.
-All you need are some envelopes cardstock and some creating time!
+All you really need are some envelopes, cardstock, cardboard and some creating time!

-Imagine making one and filling it with tags with pictures of your children and grandchildren, your sweetie or your pets.
+Imagine making one of these cute little books and filling it with tags with pictures of your children and grandchildren, your sweetie or your pets.
 What a special gift for Mother's Day or another special occasion.

 "Letters are expectation packaged in an envelope.